Abir-0007/Data-Science-and-Machine-Learning/README.md

-EDA on titanic dataset from kaggle
+EDA on titanic dataset from kaggle.